Police Search For Hudson Valley Home Burglary Suspects

 New York State Police investigators in Northern Westchester are seeking the public’s assistance in locating suspects implicated in a home burglary.

 Investigators in Somers issued an alert on Wednesday, Sept.
-22 as they attempt to locate suspects caught on camera before a burglary of a home in North Salem.
+22 as they attempt to locate suspects caught on camera before a burglary of a home in Northern Westchester.

 In the photos released by police, a man in a black tank top and a black mask was spotted, along with a woman in a purple shirt and jeans.
 The man’s motorcycle was also caught on camera (see above).